joshhedstrom/healthTracker/README.md

 npm install
 ```

-In a seperate terminal start Mongo:
+In a separate terminal start Mongo:

 ```
 mongod